- What do you focus on when you look at cash in your business? Do you know your business's cash cycle?

 For example, you may sign a contract and record a large sale one month, but not actually receive the cash till 90 days later when payment is due.
 If you are not accounting for this timing difference, then you may have insufficient cash to pay bills in the interim.
 This is a vital reason why cash flow needs to be a focus in your business.

-Why is cash broken down into three categories?
+Cash flow statements are broken down into three categories.
+Why?
 Because it shows where the business is spending and generating its money and on what types of activities.

 This is money that has been received and spent in core business activities.
 This means that the impact of any non-cash items such as accounts receivable or depreciation are excluded.
 This figure will show you if the main operational activities are creating positive or negative cash flow.